freeCodeCamp/guide/src/pages/python/python-resources/index.md

 *   <a href='http://www.pyladies.com/' target='_blank' rel='nofollow'>PyLadies</a>
 *   <a href='https://djangogirls.org/' target='_blank' rel='nofollow'>DjangoGirls</a>

+## Blog

+* <a href='https://medium.freecodecamp.org/learning-python-from-zero-to-hero-120ea540b567'>Learning Python: From Zero to Hero</a>

 Tools:

 *   <a href='https://www.jetbrains.com/pycharm-edu/' target='_blank' rel='nofollow'>PyCharm Edu</a> - a free educational version of PyCharm that comes with tutorials to teach you Python and the ability to download more.